It is thought that Kate was 41 weeks pregnant

 The early stages of labour - which led to Kate's admission to hospital around 5.30am this morning - may last some time, but when contractions speed up and the labour becomes established the timeline is carefully monitored.

-Professor Andrew Shennan, an internationally renowned specialist, says it is more accurate to talk about a 'due month' of birth because each woman's circumstances are different
+accurate to talk about a 'due month' of birth as each woman's

 Often the second half of labour is signalled by the waters breaking - when the sac of amniotic fluid which protected the baby during pregnancy begins to leak.